szabikr/szabi-space/README.md

 Welcome to szabi.space repository, thanks for checking out the code.

 Explore and get in touch if want to discuss development related topics!

-Making this change so that I can create a PR